2-Acetylfuran

-2-Acetylfuran is a low melting solid or high boiling liquid, depending on temperature.
+2-Acetylfuran has a low melting point and a high boiling point.
 The solid melts at 30 °C and has a density of 1.0975 g/ml at 20 °C, while the normal boiling point of the liquid is 168–169 °C. 2-Acetylfuran is a useful intermediate in the synthesis of fine chemicals and pharmaceuticals, and is used in the production of the generic cephalophosphorin antibiotic cefuroxime.

 Synthesis

 2-Acetylfuran was prepared by Ashina in 1914 via the reaction of the methyl Grignard reagent on 2-furonitrile.

 Modern industrial synthesis generally involves the Friedel–Crafts acylation of furan with acetic anhydride.